mjyc/awesome-robotics-system-design/README.md

-# Awesome Robotics System Design (and more)
+# Awesome Robotics System Design

-Stuff I read to learn about robotics system & software design, engineering culture, etc.
+Stuff I read to learn about robotics system & software design and more.

 ## Blogs